Note that this documentation needs to be updated to the latest version.

 The component interface, as graphically depicted above, is described as follows.

-Component dependencies connect interfaces of different components, which indicates that they depend on each other.
+Component dependencies connect interfaces of different components, indicating that they depend on each other.
 These dependencies can be specified using the following constructs.

 outputs to